TIBCOSoftware/snappydata/README.md

 ```
 #### Column and Row tables

-[Column tables](columnTables) organize and manage data in memory in compressed columnar form such that modern day CPUs can traverse and run computations like a sum or a average really fast (as the values are available in contiguous memory).
+[Column tables](columnTables) organize and manage data in memory in compressed columnar form such that modern day CPUs can traverse and run computations like a sum or an average really fast (as the values are available in contiguous memory).
 Column table follows the Spark DataSource access model.
 ```sql
 -- DDL to create a column table
 CREATE TABLE AIRLINE (<column definitions>) USING column OPTIONS(buckets '5') ;